 The Melvins and the Butthole Surfers were two of the most influential rock acts to emerge from the shadows of the genre’s underground in the ‘80s.
 While they were separated by a half a continent — the Melvins were from the Pacific Northwest, while the Butthole Surfers hailed from Texas — they both trafficked in absurdist, pedal-to-the-floor psych.
-We recently asked Buzz Osborne for his favorite Butthole Surfers tracks.
-Check out his picks and commentary below, subscribe to the playlist here, and listen to the new Melvin’s release, Pinkus Abortion Technician, here.
+And in 2018, the Melvins added Butthole Surfers’ bassist Jeff Pinkus in addition to their ongoing bass player Steven McDonald (see: TWO bassists) to write a record.
+To celebrate this (unholy?) union, we recently asked Buzz Osborne for his favorite Butthole Surfers tracks.
+Check out his picks and commentary below, subscribe to the playlist here, and listen to the new Melvins release, Pinkus Abortion Technician, here.

 “Bar-B-Q Pope,” Brown Reason to Live.
 First recorded song I ever heard of theirs and I never tire of it.